ychili/galleries/docs/Manual.rst

 -h, --help
     Show help message for **related**.

--f NAME, --field=NAME
+-f FIELD, --field=FIELD
-    Use *NAME* as the default tag field for *search_term*\ s that don't have their own field specifiers.
+    Use *FIELD* as the default tag field for *search_term*\ s that don't have their own field specifiers.
-    This option can be passed more than once to build up a list of tag fields, or *NAME* can be a comma-separated list of field names.
+    This option can be passed more than once to build up a list of tag fields, or *FIELD* can be a comma-separated list of field names.

     Default: value of related.\ `TagFields`_.